 Once a patient has glaucoma, "that changes the indication for cataract surgery," Dr. Samuelson said.
 "I'm more likely to remove a cataract than perform trabeculectomy in patients with glaucoma and marginally or modestly uncontrolled intraocular pressure.
 This paper, and others like it, have caused us to play that cataract card earlier in the management of patients with elevated pressures."

 1. Mansberger SL, Gordon MO, Jampel H, et al. for the Ocular Hypertension Treatment Study Group.
 Reduction in intraocular pressure after cataract extraction: the Ocular Hypertension Treatment Study.
 Ophthalmology.
 2012;119:1826-31.

-Herndon has no financial interests related to this article.
+Editors' note: Dr. Brandt has financial interests with Alcon (Fort Worth, Texas) and MSD (Merck-Europe) and receives grant support from the National Eye Institute (NEI).
+Dr. Herndon has no financial interests related to this article.
 Dr. Mansberger has financial interests with Allergan (Irvine, Calif.) and Merck (Whitehouse Station, N.J.), and receives grant support from the NEI.
 Dr. Mundorf has no financial interests related to this article.
 Dr. Samuelson has financial interests with companies involved in micro-incisional glaucoma surgery.